-The parking brake will automatically disengage when the gearshift lever is move from P (Park) with the ignition in the on or if the engine is running.
+The parking brake will automatically disengage when the gearshift lever is moved from P (Park) with the ignition in the ON position or if the engine is running.
 The parking brake will also disengage if a gear is selected and the accelerator pedal is depressed.